bismuthfoundation/Hack-with-BIS/03-WebAPI-PHP-Badge/readme.md

 ### Core script

-An important taks in developement is to cut tasks into smaller one that are easily coded and maintained.
+An important task in developement is to cut tasks into smaller ones that are easily coded and maintained.

 Let's just imagine we know how to create the image, and we just need the plumbing to cache and deliver it.